 10 Secrets To Help You Reduce Customer Churn Fast

-In any Software-as-a-Service (SaaS) business, customer churn is terrible news.
+If you sell SaaS online, you know that customer churn is terrible news.
 Lowering churn can improve almost everything related to revenue ‒ from your Lifetime Value (LTV) to your SaaS Customer Acquisition Cost (CAC) payback period and your growth rate.
 Researchers at Bain & Company found that increasing customer retention by just 5% can increase profits by a whopping 25-95%.But how do you go about reducing customer churn rates efficiently?
+Is dunning management an option?
+How about customer service?
 This article contains all the insider secrets and techniques you will need.

 What Is Customer Churn?

 In the SaaS business world, customer churn (also called “attrition rate”) is the number of customers who cancel their subscription to a product or service over a certain period.
 The rate of customer churn is usually measured as a percentage.
 This is what the equation looks like: